cfeenstra67/egghead/docs/development.rst

    $ npm run ohm-generate

 This is all of the setup needed to be able to develop the app.
-The app is built using ``webpack``, and there are three different configurations you can use:
+The app is built using ``webpack``, and there are a number of different configurations you can use:

-* ``prod`` - the full extension, ready to be loaded into Chrome.
+* ``chrome`` - the full extension, ready to be loaded into Chrome.

+  * development command - ``npx webpack --config-name chrome --watch``

+  * build command - ``npx webpack --config-name chrome``

+* ``firefox`` - the full extension, ready to be loaded into firefox

+  * development command - ``npx webpack --config-name firefox --watch``

+  * build command - ``npx webpack --config-name firefox``

+* ``chrome-dev`` - the full extension ready to be loaded into chrome w/ development mode enabled.
+This enabled the "dev mode" option in settings by default and enables debug logging.

-  * development command - ``npx webpack --config-name prod --watch``
+  * development command - ``npx webpack --config-name chrome-dev --watch``

-  * build command - ``npx webpack --config-name prod``
+  * build command - ``npx webpack --config-name chrome-dev``

 * ``dev`` - a web version of the extension history page for local development.